 As an Exeter-based counsellor I have helped clients with all these issues and many more.
 We all encounter difficult and painful experiences in life, and sometimes they can feel overwhelming and irresolvable.
 At these times it can be invaluable having a supportive and caring person listening to you and helping you to understand, process, move on and grow from your experiences.
 I aim to create a safe space in which you can explore all your feelings and life experiences without judgement, and with a view to heal from the past, change unsatisfactory current circumstances, create a better future and become the person you were born to be.
 I care deeply about my clients and am fully committed to help you on this journey.
 This is not just a job for me, it’s a vocation.

 If you would like to make an appointment you can find my contact details and how to get to my address here.
-Counselling sessions last one hour and cost £40.
-The first session is a bit longer at one and a half hours to allow for a short assessment, but is charged at the same price.
+Counselling sessions last one hour and cost £50.
+Some concessions are available for those on low incomes.
 You are under no obligation to continue if you do not feel I’m the right person for you, and in these circumstances I may also be able to refer you to someone who could be a better fit.
 If you would like to read a bit more about me, you can do so here.
 You can also read more about my style of counselling and how I work here.